SophiaDLL/OBS-BROWSER-EXTENSIONS/Text Features/Scrolling-Text/README.md

-## LINUX LOOKING COMMAND PROMPT IN OBS BROWSER
+## SCROLLING TEXT PROMPT IN OBS BROWSER

 To preview this you can copy the code into : https://liveweave.com/#